Stephen Livick

 Stephen Livick (born February 11, 1945) is an innovative photographic artist and printmaker living in London, Ontario.
 His career dates from 1974 as a full-time photographer.
 For him, the real magic began in the dark room.
 He mined the potential of photographic technology.

 In 1974, he invented a photographic printing process that combined Laser Techniques and Gum Bichromate, wedding modern technology with historic procedure.
 Using his new way of printing photography, he could make images very large in size, even eight by 12 feet (perhaps a first for Canada) as in his Kolkata series.
 They have a distinctive, rich effect with soft, muted, mysterious colour, and have the "qualities of paintings".
 He used the new technique often in his photography shows, one of which was called a "dazzling breakthrough" by Maclean's magazine.

 Livick also produced gelatine, silver, cyanotype and platinum prints.
-He was a meticulous craftsman, faithful to external reality, but enhanced.
-His gift as an artist, besides his printing technique, was a "capacity for finding the brooding presence lurking inside objects and people...."
+He is largely considered a gifted artist, with his "capacity for finding the brooding presence lurking inside objects and people...."